lionelherrerobattista/ice_cream_world_frontend/README.md

 # Ice Cream World Frontend

-This is the frontend for the Ice Cream World business.
+This is the front-end for the Ice Cream World business.
 It displays the flavors and serving containers that the business sells.

 # How to run